ntianlyris/MunSoft/README.md

 ## 🏆 Conclusion

-**IntelliGov Nexus** provides a comprehensive, production-ready solution for local government HRIS and payroll operations.
+**IntelliGov** provides a comprehensive, production-ready solution for local government HRIS and payroll operations.
 The system covers the full payroll lifecycle — from employee configuration through intelligent computation, approval workflows, remittance processing, and payslip distribution — while maintaining data integrity through multi-layer blocking, AI-assisted compliance enforcement, and a complete audit trail mechanism.

-The mobile PWA dashboard extends seamless accessibility to every employee on any device, embodying the core mission of IntelliGov Nexus:
+The mobile PWA dashboard extends seamless accessibility to every employee on any device, embodying the core mission of IntelliGov:

 > **"Smart Governance.
 Seamless Operations."**